4 Important Venture Capital Trends (2023-2025)

 After StartEngine and WeFunder, Republic.co is probably the third largest equity crowdfunding platform in the Regulation Crowdfunding space.

 Overall (including Reg.
-A+ and CF), Republic has raised $200 million in over 250 deals on its platform.
-And much of this has come in the last year.
+A+ and CF), Republic has raised over $500 million in over 500 deals on its platform.
+And much of this has come since the start of 2020.

 Republic has even raised $2.35 million and $11.2 million for popular private companies SpaceX and Robinhood through its platform.